Welcome to my kitchen.

-While living and studying in Germany, I always craved for the kind of food she made at home and was mostly disappointed by the ones sold in Indian restaurants.
+While living and studying out of India, I always craved for the kind of food she made at home and was mostly disappointed by the ones sold in Indian restaurants.
 The food sold there simply lacked flavors and was toned down to suit palate of local people.
 It was then the turning point in my life: I started to cook dishes that I remembered from home.
 It took me some time, but it all eventually made me realize that my real passion is with food.

 Since then, I have been learning and experimenting in my kitchen for many years.
 After moving to Helsinki, I used to make food for friends and family in the beginning, and then I started to participate in Restaurant day, first one being in November 2012.
 When I look back, I can totally understand what was missing from food that I tried in Indian restaurants- flavors of home.

 For me food is more than just satisfying your hunger: it is satisfying your soul.

 Indian food, especially outside of India is associated with ‘curries’, ‘tandoori naan’ and ‘butter chicken’.
 Don’t get me wrong, I do like these dishes, but there is so much more to it.
 There is so much of culinary diversity in Indian food, with each state offering their unique culinary treasures, and many traditional dishes.